slbls/quotecord/README.md

 ![Image of example quote](https://i.imgur.com/wEcJfO1.png)

+## Archive Notice

-⚠ **Quotecord has been archived as Discord now natively supports both quoting and replying.** ⚠
+**Quotecord has been archived as Discord now natively supports both quoting and replying.**

 ## Table of Contents